Skip to main content

 Economy & Demographics

-Lake Forest is home to a thriving economy anchored by several major corporate headquarters and a robust business community.
+Lake Forest is home to a thriving economy anchored by several major corporate headquarters and a business community.
 The city is the global headquarters for numerous Fortune 500 companies, including Tenneco, Brunswick Corporation, and Akorn Pharmaceuticals, as well as the North American headquarters for Trustmark Companies.
-In addition to these large employers, Lake Forest boasts a diverse array of small businesses, professional services, and retail establishments that cater to the needs of the local population and the broader regional market.
+In addition to these large employers, Lake Forest boasts a range of small businesses, professional services, and retail establishments that cater to the needs of the local population and the broader regional market.

 Elections & Voter Records